boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/radial-gauge.md

 #### Show Range

 You can enable or disable this option to display the scale with three different ranges.
-The default value is `false.`
+The default value is `false`.

 > **NOTE:**  If you enable Show Range, the needle pointer will be set as a fixed pointer and the range pointer option will not be displayed in the property panel.